chaitanyachadha12/RAG-from-scratch/README.md

 1. poc.py deals only in the retrieval portion of the RAG.
 2. rag_from_scratch.py includes the llm powered solution.

+### Instructions for  running rag_scratcch.py

+an important step is to make sure that ollama's running already on your local machine by running `ollama serve`.

+`ollama run llama3.1`

 ## Environment Setup

 1. `python3 -m venv ./rag_env`